Linear relations among algebraic points on tensor powers of the Carlitz module: Introduction

 Note that CPLs can be viewed as an analogue of classical polylogarithms in positive characteristic.
-The $n$-th CPL converges at $z_0\in\mathbb{C}_\infty$ with $|z_0|_\infty<|\theta|_\infty^{nq/q-1}$.
-It is known by Anderson and Thakur \cite{AT90} that the $n$-th CPL appears in the last entry of logarithm of $\mathbf{C}^{\otimes n}$ at a specific point whenever it is defined (see Section~4.1 for related details).
+The $n$-th CPL converges at $z_0\in\mathbb{C}_\infty$ with $|z_0|_\infty<|\theta|_\infty^{nq/(q-1)}$.
+It is known due to Anderson and Thakur \cite{AT90} that the $n$-th CPL appears as the last entry of a logarithm of $\mathbf{C}^{\otimes n}$ at a specific point whenever it is defined (see Section~4.1 for related details).

 Let $\mathbb{L}_0:=1$ and $\mathbb{L}_i:=(t-\theta^q)\cdots(t-\theta^{q^i})\in A[t]$ for each $i\geq 1$.
 For $n\in\mathbb{Z}_{>0}$ and $\mathbf{f}\in\mathbb{C}_\infty[t]$, we define